-The conference is part of a Collaboration Strategy, where each partner does as much as he/she can to help tutor/mentor programs grow in many places.
+The conference is offered two times a year.
+However it is part of a year-round Collaboration Strategy, inviting all of these organizations to connect, share ideas, and help tutor/mentor programs grow in many places.
 This animation shows the T/MC event strategy, and illustrates how individuals from many places can take leadership roles.
 Interns from IIT, Loyola, Northwestern, Michigan, and other universities are doing this work, which illustrates a creative way for others to use their talent to mobilize resources for tutor/mentor programs in Chicago and other cities.

 Speakers and workshop presenters are volunteers!

 All of the people who make time to do presentations are volunteers, who partner with the Tutor/Mentor Connection to make this conference possible.
-This list of speakers who participated in the November 2012 conference represents the type of presenters who will participate in the future conferences.
+Visit this page to find archives showing speakers who participated in past conferences.
+These are the type of presenters who will participate in the future conferences.